 Stock Market Shenanigans

 Closer to home, financial markets were out of whack.
 The stock market was in a speculative bubble as opposed to a purely growth-driven upswing.
 Stock shares are tiny slices of companies anyone can buy if a company is public rather than privately owned.
 Steve Jobs, for instance, didn’t privately own Apple; he ran a company owned by millions of other shareholders.
 If you’ve heard of stock markets but don’t really have a clue, take a moment to read this then proceed.
-Markets are important to understand because most Americans save for retirement through 401(k)’s, IRA’s or pension funds invested in stock and bonds.
+It’s important to understand markets because most Americans save for retirement through 401(k)’s, IRA’s or pension funds invested in stock and bonds.
 Even those that don’t can’t escape the impact of market fluctuations.

 In 1929, stock share prices were running higher than their historical average in relation to how much companies were actually earning (Price/Earnings, or P/E ratios).
 Corruption increased the market’s instability.
 Small groups of wealthy men “painted the tape,” driving up prices artificially by buying themselves, only to sell at high profits after other “suckers” bought into the rally.
 Such pool operators could make money virtually at will in pump and dumps, to use the modern phrase for manipulating small stocks.
 The idea was to drive the price of a stock up, then sell it before it went back down.
 The reverse is shorting stock and driving the price down, then buying before it goes back up.
 If you’ve seen Wall Street (1987) or The Wolf of Wall Street (2013), that’s what the fictional Gordon Gekko and non-fictional Jordan Belfort were doing in the 1980s and 90’s.
 It’s what some brokers have always done, in tandem with journalists and stock analysts who influence public opinion about companies.